2023 Solar Incentives Guide for Winter Garden, FL - Tax Credits & Rebates

 EcoWatch's Winter Garden, FL Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your solar system — or get in touch with a local Winter Garden solar installer — to clarify which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to someone from the company that installed your solar system – or reach out to a local Winter Garden solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find a top-rated solar panel installer, check out our guide to the best solar companies in Winter Garden.
+To find the right solar panel installer for you, check out our guide to Winter Garden's top solar panel companies.

-Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-You can also lower the CO2 emissions from your home by 450 pounds yearly, or around 9,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also reduce your home's CO2 emissions by 450 pounds yearly, or around 9,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.